 - Section 1 provides an overview of the policy and set of provisions, as well as the types of entities and the appropriate applications for certificates. - Section 2 contains any applicable provisions regarding identification of the entity or entities that operate repositories; responsibility of a PKI participant to publish information regarding its practices, certificates, and the current status; frequency of publication; and access control on published information. - Section 3 covers the identification and authentication requirements for certificate related activity. - Section 4 deals with certificate life-cycle management and operational requirements including application for a certificate, revocation, suspension, audit, archival and compromise. - Section 5 covers facility, management and operational controls (physical and procedural security requirements). - Section 6 provides the technical controls with regard to cryptographic key requirements. - Section 7 defines requirements for certificate, Certificate Revocation List (CRL) and Online Certificate Status Protocol (OCSP) formats.
-This includes information on profiles, versions, and extensions used. - Section 8 addresses topics covered and methodology used for assessments/audits; frequency of compliance audits or assessments; identity and/or qualifications of the personnel performing the audit or assessment; actions taken as a result of deficiencies found during the assessment; and who is entitled to see results of an assessment. - Section 9 covers general business and legal matters: the business issues of fees, liabilities, obligations, legal requirements, governing laws, processes, and confidentiality.
+This includes information on profiles, versions, and extensions used. - Section 8 addresses topics covered, and methodology used for assessments/audits; frequency of compliance audits or assessments; identity and/or qualifications of the personnel performing the audit or assessment; actions taken as a result of deficiencies found during the assessment; and who is entitled to see results of an assessment. - Section 9 covers general business and legal matters: the business issues of fees, liabilities, obligations, legal requirements, governing laws, processes, and confidentiality.

 In the event of any inconsistency between this CPS and those documents, those documents take precedence over this CPS.
-Telia Certificates do not, however, provide any guarantee that the Subject named in the Certificate is trustworthy, honest or reputable in its business dealings, or safe to do business with.
+Telia Certificates do not, however, provide any guarantee that the Subject named in the Certificate is trustworthy, honest, or reputable in its business dealings, or safe to do business with.
 Issued certificates only establish that Telia CA verified that the business was legally organised, used domain names were owned or managed by the Subject.

-In summary following certificate types ("Services") are offered by Telia:
+In summary following certificate types ("Services") are offered by Telia, equivalent to LCP, DVCP, OVCP, NCP and NCP+ as defined by ETSI 319 401 and ETSI 319 411-1:

-a.
-Telia DV certificate: to authenticate servers and establishing secure TLS sessions with end clients.
-In this type the domain name the server domain name is validated by Telia,
+- Telia DV certificate: to authenticate servers and establishing secure TLS sessions with end clients.
+In this type of certificate the server domain name is validated by Telia, - b.

-- b.
 Telia OV certificate: to authenticate servers and establishing secure TLS sessions with end clients.
-In this type domain name of the server, existence of the organisation and other attributes including name, type, status, and physical address is validated by Telia, - c.
+In this type of certificate domain name of the server, existence of the organisation and other attributes including name, type, status, and physical address is validated by Telia, - c.
 Telia client certificate: for identifying individual users, securing email communications and document signing, or - d.
-Telia document signing (Seal) certificate: for authenticating documents from Adobe PDF, Microsoft Offic e, OpenOffice, and LibreOffice.
+Telia document signing (Seal) certificate: for authenticating documents from Adobe PDF, Microsoft Office, OpenOffice, and LibreOffice.